jina-ai/inference-client/README.md

 To perform similarity-based ranking of candidate matches, you can use the `rank` method of an inference model.
 The rank method takes a reference input and a list of candidates, and reorder that list of candidates based on their similarity to the reference input.
 You can also construct a cross-modal Document where the root contains an image or text and `.matches` contain images or sentences to rerank.

-Here are some examples of how to use the rank method:

-1. Rank plain input:

 ```python
 # Connect to a model